LAT Archive: The life of Dan Gurney

 Spa-Francorchamps, Belgium.
 12-14 June 1964.
 Jim Clark (Lotus 25-Climax) talks to Dan Gurney (Brabham BT7-Climax).
-Both had just run out of fuel but Clark had already finished in 1st position.
+Both had just run out of fuel but Clark had already won.
 At Clark's funeral his dad told Gurney that he was the only driver the Scot had ever feared.

 Brands Hatch, England.
 12th March 1967.
-Dan Gurney (Eagle T1G-Weslake), 1st position, with his 100 bottles of Champagne as a prize for winning, portrait.
+Dan Gurney (Eagle T1G-Weslake), First place, with his 100 bottles of champagne as a prize for winning, portrait.

-1967 Le Mans 24 hours.
+1967 Le Mans 24 Hours.
 Le Mans, France.
 10-11 June 1967.
-Dan Gurney/AJ Foyt (Ford GT40 Mk4), 1st position.
-The bubble in the roof over the driver was built especially to accomodate Gurney's lofty frame.
+Dan Gurney/AJ Foyt (Ford GT40 Mk4), First position.
+The bubble in the roof over the driver was built especially to accommodate Gurney's lofty frame.

 24-25 July, 2015, Lakeville, Connecticut USA.
 Car and Driver magazine ran a campaign to get Dan Gurney elected as the US President.